aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2024.

-Tailwind CSS, and Go string substitution applied to build a multilingual website (in nine different languages).
-Two major problems solved: (i) Enforced HTTPS instead of HTTP, and (ii) removed a paid CMS-based hosting.
+Applied Tailwind CSS and Go string substitution to build a multilingual website for a lawyer who speaks nine different languages.
 Porkbun.com and github pages.

 <br>